StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 Install the AAD StackPack from the StackPacks page in StackState.

 {% hint style="info" %}
-To use the AAD StackPack, the anomaly detection Kubernetes service must also be installed.
+To use the AAD StackPack, the AAD Kubernetes service must also be installed.
 {% endhint %}

-### Install the anomaly detection Kubernetes service
+### Install the AAD Kubernetes service

-After installing the AAD StackPack, install the anomaly detection Kubernetes service.
+After installing the AAD StackPack, install the AAD Kubernetes service.

 #### 1. Get access to quay.io